JannieI/canvas-workstation-V3/src/app/roadmap.md

     - Easy way to compare data: graph shows revenue per month for this year.
 What was figure for March last year, or compare all to last year ...
 NB
     - Also, easy way to jump to previous period:  loaded at start with data ??
+    - has to do QA of some sorts on DS creation and definitions.
+Not sure how...

     Table (Bradley SmartTable):